Categories

 Overall Experience

-If you’re wondering about my experience with Costales Nature Farm’s Wellness Tour, here’s my most honest opinion: it was awesome!
-Agri-tourism was new to me until this tour, and I blame it on the lack of an extensive promotion/support of agri-tourism in the Philippines.
-Hopefully, more farms will open their doors to this kind of activity.
-I really believe agri-tourism will bring in additional income to the rural people, while complementing farm production.
+If you’re curious about my experience with Costales Nature Farm’s Wellness Tour, here’s my honest take, it was amazing!
+Before this trip, agri-tourism was completely new to me, and I can’t help but feel that its limited promotion in the Philippines is a missed opportunity.
+Hopefully, more farms will embrace this kind of experience because I truly believe agri-tourism can provide an additional source of income for rural communities while complementing farm production.

 By Project Gora